 Aburi Botanical Gardens

-These century – old botanical gardens, about one hour’s drive from Accra offer a rich collection of tropical flora, which attracts scores of birds and butterflies.
+These centuries – old botanical gardens, about one hour’s drive from Accra offer a rich collection of tropical flora, which attracts scores of birds and butterflies.
 The tranquil paths are a popular excursion for our city dwellers.
 The Gardens were originally created in 1890 as an agricultural research station and a habitat for plants from around the world.
 Over the years the Botanical Gardens have collected together a variety of tropical flora which attracts scores of birds and butterflies.
-Situated in the town of Aburi, which is well-known for its health climate, the Gardens also have pleasant indoor-outdoor restaurants and facilities for staying overnight.
+Situated in the town of Aburi, which is well-known for its healthy climate, the Gardens also have pleasant indoor-outdoor restaurants and facilities for staying overnight.

 The Bunso Arboretum Forest Reserve

 The Bunso Arboretum is a protected forest reserve, spanning 16.5 hectares.
 Half of this area is semi-deciduous forest while the other half is made up of indigenous trees, along with fruits, nuts and timber tree species which have been introduced to Ghana by the Plant Genetic Resources Centre of Bunso.

 The Arboretum is home to over 110 species of birds, some of which are very rare.
 The protected Arboretum offers them a peaceful place to call home.

 The herb garden which is located in the Arboretum contains 100 different species of herbs with a wide range of uses, from food to medicinal to aromatic.

 Visitors can stroll through the many kilometers of nature trails in the arboretum.
 Guests can identify the local trees and plants along the way and learn about all the local uses for diverse tree and plant life in the arboretum.
 Trees and plants play a very big role in life in Ghana, both for food and medicinal purposes.
 Come see all the arboretum has to offer and learn why it is so important to conserve this precious resource